-Sharon’s doctors worked to treat her blood disorder with great precision.
+Sharon’s doctors worked to treat her blood disorder, with great precision.

 In the three years since her diagnosis, Dunn’s life had taken a series of twists and turns, including major transplant surgery.
 Thankfully, her dedicated hematology team at USC Norris Comprehensive Cancer Center, part of Keck Medicine of USC, helped her navigate the disease, beating it despite the odds.

 MDS is actually a collection of disorders that leads to the ineffective production of blood cells.
-This can cause anemia, a condition where the body doesn’t get enough oxygen due to a lack of enough healthy red blood cells.
+This can cause anemia, a condition wherein the body doesn’t get enough oxygen due to a lack of healthy red blood cells.
 The severity depends on the type of MDS a patient has and his or her response to treatment.
 Many patients can control MDS through medications, but there are some, like Dunn, for whom medications aren’t effective.

 Even so, bone marrow transplants can be effective.
 O’Connell believed that Dunn, with her excellent kidney, liver and heart functions, would pull through.